 - Evaluate patient prior to discharge.

-- Report any significant information and/or change in patient condition to the Registered Nurse.
+- Report any significant information and/or change in patient condition to the RN.

-- Assist other health care members in providing patient specific detailed education regarding adequacy measures where appropriate including disease process, access, online clearance monitoring, adequacy monitoring program and urea kinetic modeling.
+- Assist multidisciplinary team members in providing patient specific detailed education regarding adequacy measures where appropriate, including disease process, access, online clearance monitoring, adequacy monitoring program and urea kinetic modeling.

 - Maintain environmental integrity by assuring all areas are safe and clean.